Comparing the Carath\'eodory Pseudo-Distance and the K\"ahler-Einstein Distance on Complete Reinhardt Domains: for some complete Reinhardt domains in

-The proof of Theorem~\ref{th:CC} can be reduced to showing the following lemma.
-This lemma gives the comparison of the Carath\'eodory pseudo-distance and the distance induced by the K\"ahler-Einstein metric.
-Note that by Montel's theorem, for any two points in a complex manifold $M$, we can always achieve the extremal map $f\in \Hol(M, \mathbb{D})$ with respect to the Carath\'eodory pseudo-distance.
-In below lemma, $\gamma_{\mathbb{D}}$ is the Poincare metric on the unit disk.
+The proof of Theorem~\ref{thm:main} can be reduced to Lemma~\ref{lem:JP} which gives the comparison of the Carath\'eodory pseudo--distance and the K\"ahler--Einstein distance.
+Note that by Montel's theorem, for any two points in a complex manifold $M$, we can always achieve the extremal map $f\in \Hol(M, \mathbb{D})$ with respect to the Carath\'eodory pseudo--distance.
+In Lemma~\ref{lem:JP}, $\gamma_{\mathbb{D}}$ is the Poincar\'e metric on the unit disk and $\omega_{KE}(a)$ is the hermitian inner product on the holomorphic tangent space at $a\in \Omega$.